OSGeo/OSGeoLive-doc/doc/quickstart/mapbender_quickstart.rst

 #.
 Have a look at your application.
 Open your application from :menuselection:`Applications --> Applications Overview`

 Now you should get an idea how easy it is to change a Mapbender application without changes in the code.

   .. image:: /images/projects/mapbender/mapbender3_application_elements.png
      :scale: 70 %

-Examples for elements Mapbender3 offers:
+Examples for elements Mapbender offers:

-* About Dialog
 * Activity Indicator
 * BaseSourceSwitcher
 * Button